 5. You’ll Stop Obsessing and Feel Better

-Constantly stressing over what you eat, dreaming about treats and thinking about food is not natural, nor is it healthy.
+Constantly stressing over what you eat, dreaming about treats, and thinking about food is not natural, nor is it healthy.
 Imposing rigid rules around food is not good for our mental or emotional health, and therefore won’t support our physical health either.
 Telling yourself “I’m never eating that again“, “I’m only eating healthy starting tomorrow“, or “I’m cutting out sugar” is simply not realistic and sets you up for failure.
 You need to realize that you are going to indulge again, you are going to eat treats again and you are going to eat sugar again.
 Life is not going to pause to make healthy eating convenient for you.
 You are going to go to parties and celebrations and on vacation and have birthdays and you’re just going to want to eat treats again.
-So instead of convincing yourself you can or will avoid treats altogether, work them your lifestyle and diet.
-Allowing for pleasurable treats / indulgences / junk food / desserts / moments in your healthy eating plan will help to take away the guilt and simply allow you to enjoy those moments instead.
+So instead of convincing yourself you can or will avoid treats altogether, work them into your lifestyle and diet.
+Allowing for pleasurable treats, indulgence, “junk” food, desserts, and moments in your healthy eating plan will help to take away the guilt and simply allow you to enjoy those moments instead.

 The Bottom Line